drc-cs/SPRING25-GENERATIVE-AI/lectures/L01/slides.md

 This command submits the job to the slurm scheduler, which allocates the necessary resources and runs the job.
 You can monitor the job using the <span class="code-span">squeue</span> command.

+Alternatively, you can keep an eye on your output file.
+The output file is specified in the slurm script with the <span class="code-span">--output</span> flag.
+In this case, the output file is <span class="code-span">/projects/p32562/gpu-check.log</span>.

 <!--s-->

 ## QUEST | Monitoring a Job